 Returns "true" if the two Oid objects represent the same oid value.
-(Note that the Java language specification requires that two objects that are equal according to the equals(Object) method must return the same integer result when the hashCode() method is called on them.)
+(Note that the Java language specification [JLS] requires that two objects that are equal according to the equals(Object) method must return the same integer result when the hashCode() method is called on them.)

-obj Another Oid object to compare with.
+obj: Another Oid object with which to compare.

-6.7.4. getDER
+7.7.4. getDER